PaddlePaddle/docs/doc/fluid/beginners_guide/install/Windowsen.md

 * First, **check that your computer and operating system** meet the following requirements:

-		For python2: Python2.7.15 officially downloaded using Python For python3: Use Python officially downloaded python3.5.x, python3.6.x or python3.7.x
+		For python2: Python2.7.15 downloaded from official Python For python3: Use python3.5.x, python3.6.x or python3.7.x downloaded from official Python

 * Python2.7.x :pip >= 9.0.1
 * Python3.5.x, python3.6.x or python3.7.x :pip3 >= 9.0.1